Andreja Klepač

-Andreja Klepač (born 13 March 1986) is a Slovenian former tennis player.
+Andreja Klepač (born 13 March 1986) is a Slovenian tennis player.
 On 14 July 2008, she reached her career-high singles rankings of world No. 99.
 On 11 April 2022, she peaked at No. 11 in the WTA doubles rankings.
 She qualified also with Darija Jurak for the 2021 WTA Finals, after nearly 20 years on the professional tour.

 Career

 Klepač has made one WTA Tour singles final in Budapest in 2008.
 She won eleven WTA Tour doubles titles and appeared in twelve other finals.

 In July 2013, she won her first WTA Tour doubles title in Bad Gastein with Sandra Klemenschits.

 In 2015, Klepač reached quarterfinals at the Australian Open with Klaudia Jans-Ignacik and US Open with Lara Arruabarrena.

 In 2017, together with María José Martínez Sánchez, she reached her third consecutive quarterfinal at the US Open.
 In 2018, they also reached three finals, defeating en route top pairs Latisha Chan/Andrea Sestini Hlaváčková (Brisbane) and Tímea Babos/Kristina Mladenovic (Doha).
 They lost two tie-breakers in the semifinal of the Madrid Open against Ekaterina Makarova/Elena Vesnina.

 Klepač also appeared in the quarterfinals of the 2018 French Open, and the 2019 Australian Open, partnering with Martínez Sánchez, and of the 2021 French Open, alongside Croatian Darija Jurak.

+Klepač came back to Tour in 2026 after 4 years hiatus at 2026 Australian Open partnering Marie Bouzková.